zhfg/refly/README.md

 If you have any questions, feel free to reach out to us.
 One of the best places to get more information and learn is the [ReflyAI Community](https://community.affine.pro/home), where you can connect with other like-minded individuals.

-### Contributors

-Not needed at the moment...

 ## Community and Contact

 - [GitHub Discussion](https://github.com/refly-ai/refly/discussions): Best for sharing feedback and asking questions.
 - [GitHub Issues](https://github.com/refly-ai/refly/issues): Best for reporting bugs and suggesting features when using ReflyAI.
 Please refer to our contribution guidelines.
 - [Discord](https://discord.gg/bWjffrb89h): Best for sharing your applications and interacting with the community.
 - [Twitter](https://x.com/reflyai): Best for sharing your applications and staying connected with the community.

-## Star History

-Not needed at the moment...

-## Upstreams

-We also want to thank the following open-source projects that make ReflyAI possible:

-1. Blocksuite - 💠 The open-source collaborative editor project behind ReflyAI.
-2. OctoBase - 🐙 The open-source database behind ReflyAI, local-first yet collaborative.
-A lightweight, extensible data engine written in Rust.
-3. yjs - Provides foundational support for CRDTs in our state management and data sync implementation.
-4. electron - Build cross-platform desktop applications with JavaScript, HTML, and CSS.
-5. React - A library for web and native user interfaces.
-6. napi-rs - A framework for building compiled Node.js add-ons in Rust via Node-API.
-7. Jotai - Primitive and flexible state management for React.
-8. async-call-rpc - A lightweight JSON RPC client and server.
-9. Vite - Next generation frontend tooling.
-10. Other upstream dependencies.

-We're incredibly grateful to the community for providing such powerful yet simple libraries that allow us to focus more on implementing product logic.
-We hope our project will also provide more accessible knowledge bases for everyone in the future.

-## Acknowledgments

-"We shape our tools, and thereafter our tools shape us."
-Many pioneers have inspired us during our development, such as:

-- The great "everything is a block" concept from Quip and Notion
-- The kanban system from Trello
-- No-code programmable datatables from Airtable and Miro
-- Infinite visual whiteboards from Miro and Whimsical
-- Object-based tagging systems from Remote and Capacities

-There is significant overlap in the atomic "building blocks" between these applications.
-They are not open source, nor do they have a plugin system like VSCode for contributors to customize.
-We aim to create a tool that includes all the features we love and goes even further.

-Thank you for your interest in ReflyAI, and we sincerely hope ReflyAI resonates with you! 🎵 Visit https://refly.ai/ for more details.

 ## Security Issues